JeffersonLab/xmsg-java/README.md

 xMsg topic convention defines three parts:
 _domain_, _subject_, and _type_.
-The data is identified by the _mime-type_ metadata field, and it can be used by applications to deserialize the raw bytes into its proper data-type object.
+The data is identified by the _mime-type_ metadata field, which can be used by applications to deserialize the raw bytes into its proper data-type object.

 Multi-threaded publication of messages is supported,